federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 #### **Observations**

 The distribution of co-productions appears to be heavily skewed, with very few countries contributing most entries to the list.
-These countries (France, Germany, Italy, Japan, the United Kingdom, and the United States) either produced or helped to produce more than 100 films each.
+These countries (France, Germany, Italy, Japan, the United Kingdom, and the United States) either produced or helped produce more than 100 films each.
 The USSR (not shown) was the only territory committing between 51 and 100 movies to the list, but total contributions are now split among former bloc members.
 Of the latter, Russia is the most prolific, with 11-50 films made.
 The least represented continent, in terms of both countries shown and number of co-productions, is certainly Africa.
 In particular, with the exception of Cameroon, no state in the Central, Eastern, or Southern region of Africa appears in the list.
 Other prominent black areas are in the Middle East (Syria, Iraq, and the Arabian Peninsula), Central and East Asia (the *-stan* nations, Mongolia), South-East Asia (Malaysia and Indonesia, among the others), and Latin America.

 These findings raise interesting questions.